VeronikaNikonova/hse_thesis/README.md

 ## Main results
 The file [Top-20 words with semantic shift](https://github.com/VeronikaNikonova/hse_thesis/blob/main/Top-20%20words%20with%20semantic%20shift.xlsx) contains full tables that include top-20 words with the most considerable semantic shift for each of the datasets (according to the corresponding models) with cosine similarity measures, closest neighbors, and words' meanings that changed from one-time slice to another.

 The comparison of the performance of the three models on semantic shifts discovering and detecting tasks gave us the following results.
-The BERT model showed the best performance on the discovering task while SGNS showed better results on detecting known shifts task.
+The BERT model showed the best performance on the discovering task while Word2vec showed better results on detecting known shifts task.
 Despite the fact that BERT is the most powerful model, it showed poorer performance on classification task.
 There may be several reasons for that:
 <l>
 <li> As it was noticed in [5], contextualized models, like BERT, show state-of-the-art performance in detecting semantic shifts for high-polysemy words, while for low-polysemy words the performance of such models drops considerably, demonstrating poorer results in comparison with word2vec models, and in our dataset there are a lot of low-polysemy words. </li>
 <li> In our research we used averaged word embeddings for each of the occurrences of a word during corresponding year in order to obtain one word embedding per each word in each time slice, because it is computationally efficient and this technique showed good performance in [3].
 However, in [5] averaging showed worse performance than clustering of word embeddings and even underperformed word2vec model in a bilingual semantic change task.
 Thus, using clustering technique instead of averaging for the purpose of our classification task could have yielded better results. </li>